github/docs/content/admin/identity-and-access-management/configuring-authentication-and-provisioning-with-your-identity-provider/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad.md

 ---
 ## About authentication and user provisioning with Azure AD

-Azure Active Directory (Azure AD) is a service from Microsoft that allows you to centrally manage personal accounts and access to web applications.
+Azure Active Directory (Azure AD) is a service from Microsoft that allows you to centrally manage user accounts and access to web applications.
 For more information, see [What is Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) in the Microsoft Docs.

 To manage identity and access for {% data variables.product.product_name %}, you can use an Azure AD tenant as a SAML IdP for authentication.
 You can also configure Azure AD to automatically provision accounts and access membership with SCIM, which allows you to create {% data variables.product.prodname_ghe_managed %} users and manage team and organization membership from your Azure AD tenant.